Whistleblower News & Articles

 After discussing the intersection of FDCA violations and the False Claims Act, Bob Thomas’s BU Law Health Care Fraud and Abuse class turns to discuss remedies for health care fraud.

-This past week, students in the Boston University School of Law Health Care Fraud and Abuse seminar learned about the Food, Drug, and Cosmetic Act (FDCA) and the creative ways in which prosecutors and whistleblower attorneys have paired misbranding, adulteration, and manufacturing irregularities with liability under the False Claims Act.
-The now infamous Cidra case in Puerto Rico, in which GlaxoSmithKlein paid $750 million in fines, damages, and penalties, served as the case study.
+Last week, students in the Boston University School of Law Health Care Fraud and Abuse seminar learned about the Food, Drug, and Cosmetic Act (FDCA).
+They also learned about creative ways in which prosecutors and whistleblower attorneys have paired misbranding, adulteration, and manufacturing irregularities with liability under the False Claims Act.
+The now infamous Cidra case in Puerto Rico, in which GlaxoSmithKline paid $750 million in fines, damages, and penalties, served as the case study.

 Students were given the following assignment for next week:

 You work at a law firm as a young partner and a client in the health industry emails you a question: “Hey sorry to bother you with this, but I need some help understanding something I just read.
 I was following the Purdue case (oxycontin) and saw some reference to the ‘responsible corporate officer’ doctrine.
 They said something about ‘strict liability’ which sounds pretty scary to me.
 I thought that in order to get in serious legal trouble, someone had to intend to do something bad.
 Unless I’m mis-reading this, it seems to suggest that you can get in trouble for something that you didn’t even know about or weren’t directly involved in.
 And it’s a criminal case!”

 “How on earth can the government try to send someone to jail for something that he didn’t know about?
 I don’t get it; is this really the law?
 Is there no limitation on this?”